SalomePlatform/adao/doc/en/ref_algorithm_ParallelFunctionTest.rst

 algorithms.
 In practice, it allows to call one or several times the operator in parallel, activating or not the "debug" mode during execution.

 Statistics on input and output vectors for each execution of operator are given, and an another global statistic is given at the end of the checking algorithm.
 The precision of printed outputs can be controlled to facilitate automatic tests of operator.
+It may also be useful to check the entries themselves beforehand with the intended test :ref:`section_ref_algorithm_InputValuesTest`.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst